jeffstienstra/csv-weather-reporter/README.md

     }
     ```
 1. Accept input readings defined in CSV file similar to the example [data file](data/readings.csv).
+1. Provide a user configurable way to set the filename to use as input.
 1. Provide a user configurable way to set the sample size window, which specifies the number of readings included in each diagnostics report.
 (Ex. last 4 readings).
 1. Provide a user configurable way to set the report interval, which specifies how often the report should be generated (Ex. every 2 readings)